10+ Ways to Stay Cool When Your Air Conditioner Is Out

 If your air conditioner is not working and needs a repair, contact Terry’s A/C & Heating to schedule an HVAC service call.
 If your air conditioner is not cooling, we can figure out the cause, determine if a repair is covered under warranty, and give you an itemized estimate for a repair to get your AC working again as fast as possible.

-Find out about the areas around Richmond, Texas that we serve and learn how we are different from other HVAC companies.
+Find out about the areas around Richmond, Texas and cross Fort Bend County that we serve and learn how we are different from other HVAC companies.
 Our family-owned company looks forward to keeping your family cool for many seasons to come.

 Photo credits: Header image, Canva.com/Robert Daly; Internal images of fan and AC unit from Terry’s A/C & Heating